 - 23.1.1.
-To identify on Schedule "H" Mineral Aggregate Resource Areas and Operations, known areas deposits of mineral aggregate resources.
-These resources shall be protected including the Bobcaygeon and Gull River bedrock formations and sand and gravel having primary, secondary and tertiary significance.
+To identify on Schedule "H" Mineral Aggregate Resource Areas and Operations, deposits of mineral aggregate resources including the Bobcaygeon and Gull River bedrock formations and sand and gravel having primary, secondary and tertiary significance.
 Information regarding mineral aggregate resources is provided by the Ministry of Energy, Northern Development and Mines ENDM (Aggregate Resources Inventory Paper ARIP 168, 2000). - 23.1.2.
 To protect these resources from new incompatible land uses, and conserved for future use.